Gallup93/local_spotlight_react_2021/README.md

 # Local Spotlight

-Local Spotlight is a user-driven database of Spotify artists and their assocaited home city/state.
-The purpose of the application is to help users find and share local music in their communities.
+Local Spotlight is a user-driven database of Spotify artists and the city/state associated with that artist.
+The ultimate goal is to make it easier to discover and share the artists that live and play in your community.

 Heroku Live Link: http://local-spotlight.herokuapp.com/